histogrammar/histogrammar-docs/specification/index.md

 This is a variation on [Stack](#stack-cumulative-filling), which fills `N + 1` aggregators with `N` successively tighter cut thresholds.
 IrregularlyBin fills `N + 1` aggregators in the non-overlapping intervals between `N` thresholds.

 IrregularlyBin is also similar to [CentrallyBin](#centrallybin-fully-partitioning-with-centers), in that they both partition a space into irregular subdomains with no gaps and no overlaps.
-However, CentrallyBin is defined by bin centers and IrregularlyBin is defined by bin edges, the first and last of which are at negative and positive infinity.
+However, CentrallyBin is defined by bin centers and IrregularlyBin is defined by bin low edges, the first of which is negative infinity (inclusive) and the last is implicitly positive infinity (inclusive).

 ### IrregularlyBinning constructor and required members